alex0500/rozetka_parse/README.md

 # rozetka_parse
 Software parsing sailing items from website rozetka.com.ua

-url you can change in file parser.py
+Url you can change in file parser.py
+Url also you can use like argument.
+For example: python parser.py URL

 Its will create 2 file xlsx file and rozetka.db file and directory /image/ with image files